Advertisement

 Did you know?

-In 1922, he was merely 9 years old when on James Joyce's 40th birthday, his book Ulysses was published in France.
+In 1922, by the time he was only 9 years old, on James Joyce's 40th birthday, his book Ulysses was published in France.
 The book covers the experiences of an Irishman in Dublin on an ordinary day, 16 June 1904.
 Now considered a classic, it was controversial at the time.
 Due to some sexual content, the book was banned in the U.S. during the 1920's and the U.S. Post Office destroyed 500 copies of the novel.

 ADVERTISEMENT BY ANCESTRY.COM